pingcap/docs-cn/privilege-management.md

 `SHOW CREATE TABLE` requires any single privilege to the table.

 `SHOW CREATE VIEW` requires the `SHOW VIEW` privilege.

+`SHOW GRANTS` requires the `SELECT` privilege to the `mysql` database.
+If the target user is current user, `SHOW GRANTS` does not require any privilege.

 ### CREATE ROLE/USER